WebAssembly/gc/proposals/gc/Overview.md

 ```
 This instruction checks whether the runtime type stored in `<operand>` is a runtime subtype of the runtime type represented by the second operand.

 In order to cast down the type of a struct or array, the aggregate itself must be equipped with a suitable RTT.
-Attaching runtime type information to aggregates happens at allocation time but is optional.
-If no RTT is attached then their runtime type is treated as if it was `anyref` and a down cast to a more specific type will fail.
-Such aggregates can prevent client code from rediscovering their real type, enforcing a form of parametricity.
-They can also be optimised more aggressively (e.g., via flattening optimisations), since the VM knows that any possible additional fields forgotten via subtyping can never be rediscovered.
+Attaching runtime type information to aggregates happens at allocation time but is conceptually optional (technically one attaches `rtt.none`).
+One needs access to the target RTT to cast a reference.
+Such aggregates can prevent client code from rediscovering a reference's real type, enforcing a form of parametricity.

 A runtime type is an expression of type `rtt <type>`, which is another form of opaque reference type.
 It represents the static type `<type>` at runtime.
-In its plain form, a runtime type is obtained using the instruction `rtt.get`
+In the simple case, a runtime type is created using the instruction `rtt.new`
 ```
-(rtt.get <type>)
+(rtt.new <type>)
 ```
-For example, this can be used to cast down from `anyref` to a concrete type:
+After storing the created runtime type in a variable `$rtt`, it can be used to cast down from `anyref` to its concrete type:
 ```
-(ref.cast (<operand>) (rtt.get <type>))
+(ref.cast (<operand>) $rtt)
 ```

 More generally, runtime type checks can verify a subtype relation between runtime types.
 In order to make these checks cheap, runtime subtyping follows a *nominal* semantics.
-To that end, every RTT value may not only represents a given type, it can also record a subtype relation to another (runtime) type (possibly `anyref`) defined when constructing the RTT value:
+To that end, every RTT value may not only represent a given type, it can also record a subtype relation to another (runtime) type (possibly `rtt.none`) defined when constructing the RTT value:
 ```
 (rtt.sub <type> (<rtt>))
 ```